smozzi/harmo-climate/README.md

    - Deletes cached datasets stored under `generated/data/` so subsequent runs stream fresh data.
    - Leaves generated models, templates, and media artefacts untouched.

-6. **Render yearly plots for all generated models.**
+6. **Render plots for every generated model.**
    ```bash
    ./scripts/display_all.sh
    ```
-   - Iterates over every JSON bundle in `generated/models/` and calls `python main.py display` for each file.
+   - Iterates over each station represented in `generated/models/`, using one bundle as the seed to render the annual composite figure via `python main.py display`.
-   - Recreates the companion figures under `generated/media/` so they stay in sync with regenerated models.

-7. **Optional visualisations.**
-   The `src/harmoclimate/display.py` module exposes functions to render yearly temperature, specific-humidity, and pressure curves or compare the model against historical climatology.
-Ensure `matplotlib` (and `ipywidgets` for interactive plots) is installed before calling these utilities.
+   - Immediately replays the command with `--mode intraday --day 100` (when a temperature bundle exists) so every station ships a matching solar-day profile.
+   - Stores the annual and intraday PNGs side by side under `generated/media/`, keeping the dashboard assets synchronized after retraining.

-8. **Backwards-compatible default.**
+7. **Backwards-compatible default.**
    Running `python main.py` with no arguments still executes the pipeline using the `STATION_CODE` defined in `src/harmoclimate/config.py`.
 This is useful when scripting or when a default station is preferred.

 ## Generating a New Model